bcgov/namex/solr-admin-app/docs/readme.md

 * Make the audit action an enum in the model
 * Implement test suite
 * Export of synonym_audit loses date and time information
+* Move the solr core names to somewhere easily configurable

 #### DONE:
 * Better duplicate error message